jonnyowenpowell/notion_webhooks/README.md

 # Webhooks

-This repository contains the code for my personal webhooks, hosted in Netlify.
+This repository contains the code for my personal Notion webhooks, hosted in Netlify.